Roueple/wuwa-fanfic/chapters/Chapter-01-Second-Chances.md

 He paused in his work, glancing at Mom before answering.
 "Well, little man, the world outside can be dangerous.
 Tacet Discords sometimes wander through, and the walls help keep them out."

 *Little man.* There it was again.
-I had to resist the urge to roll my eyes.
-If only he knew that his "little man" had once sat through board meetings that would make grown adults weep.
+Mentally I'm thirty-one though...
+I thought with a slight pout, even though I knew he couldn't hear my internal grumbling.

 "What are Tacet Discords?"